cla-assistant/cla-assistant/README.md

         }

 You can also define which of required information can be taken from user's GitHub account.
 In that case CLA assistant prefills the form with GitHub data.
-The possible values for "githubKey"-property you can find in the [GitHub-Api description](https://developer.github.com/v3/users/#get-a-single-user)
+The possible values for the "githubKey"-property can be found in the [GitHub-Api description](https://developer.github.com/v3/users/#get-a-single-user)

 FAQ
 ===